Spanish watchdogs urge more petrol competition

-British oil major BP (BP.L) and Spain’s Repsol (REP.MC) and Cepsa control the country’s national fuel production.
+British oil major BP and Spain’s Repsol and Cepsa control the country’s national fuel production.

 A report by the National Competition Commission, or CNC, done for Spain’s secretary of state for the economy, comes a month after the government said it would pass measures to cap oil companies’ margins at the pump in an effort to control inflation.